vmware-tanzu/tanzu-dev-portal/content/guides/observability-reactive-spring-boot-3/index.md

 ### Grafana dashboards

-Grafana will be provisioned with external data given from configuration within [infra/docker/grafana/provisioning/datasources/datasource.yml](https://github.com/marios-code-path/path-to-springboot-3/blob/main/infra/docker/grafana/provisioning/datasources/datasource.yml).
-This tells grafana where to find each external source of data we will be querying.
-We will be tracking spans from Tempo, logs from Loki and Metrics from Prometheus.
+Grafana provisions with external data from configuration within [infra/docker/grafana/provisioning/datasources/datasource.yml](https://github.com/marios-code-path/path-to-springboot-3/blob/main/infra/docker/grafana/provisioning/datasources/datasource.yml).
+This tells Grafana where to find each external source of data.
+We will track spans from Tempo, Loki logs, and Prometheus Metrics.

 This dashboard configuration is provided in [infra/docker/grafana/provisioning/dashboards/logs_traces_metrics.json](https://raw.githubusercontent.com/marios-code-path/path-to-springboot-3/main/infra/docker/grafana/provisioning/dashboards/logs_traces_metrics.json) and acts as our standard example dashboard called `logs_traces_metrics`.
-This bit of dashboard code is borrowed mainly from [a recent observability blog post](https://spring.io/blog/2022/10/12/observability-with-spring-boot-3).
+This dashboard code is borrowed mainly from [a recent observability blog post](https://spring.io/blog/2022/10/12/observability-with-spring-boot-3).

 ## Observing the WebFlux app

-We now can execute the application as-is:
+Execute the application as-is:

 ```shell
 mvn spring-boot:run
 ```

-Once the application is started, a number of metrics will be populated because of scraping activity from Prometheus to the `/actuator/prometheus` endpoint.
-To add our own service activity, lets create some traffic.
+Prometheus will scrape the  `/actuator/prometheus` endpoint, populating the metrics when the application starts.
+But first, let's create some traffic.

 ```bash
 while true; do http :8787/hello/spring-boot-3 ; sleep 1; done
 ```

-This will call our endpoint every second.
-Allow it run for a minute or two so Prometheus can collect metrics.
-Then browse over to `http://localhost:3000/dashboards` and select 'General', then 'Logs, Traces, Metrics' dashboard.
-You would be facing a screen similar to the following screenshot:
+Run that on your local Unix-compatible shell.
+You could use tools like `ab` alternatively.
+The script uses `curl` to call our endpoint every second.
+Allow it to run for a minute or two so Prometheus can collect metrics.
+Then go to `http://localhost:3000/dashboards` and select `General`, then select the  `Logs, Traces, Metrics` dashboard.
+You'll see something like this:

 ![dashboard 1st](images/first-dashboard-screen.png)

-Notice, we have a several gray squares - these are the `exemplars` correlating metrics with traces.
+Notice that we have several gray squares - these are the `exemplars` correlating metrics with traces.
 The exemplar data is located by hovering over a square and revealing the popup DIV.

 <img src="images/exemplar-data.png" alt="exemplar" width="480">

- The trace can be searched for in Loki at the top of this dashboard, for which Tempo data will be displayed.
-Clicking on 'Query with Tempo' will produce similar information.
+Search for the trace in Loki at the top of the dashboard.
+Tempo data will display.
+Click on  `Query with Tempo` to produce similar information.

 ![dashboard 2nd](images/second-dashboard-screen.png)

-A full trace view can be expanded.
+The full trace view can be expanded.
 Note we also see the trace generated through our service call - the reactive stream observation made as a child trace to the main HTTP request.

 ![dashboard full](images/full-trace-view.png)

 ## Conclusion

 We learned to configure Spring Boot 3 reactive apps with Micrometer.
-With additional supports, we were able to broaden the scope of our monitoring objectives and provide tracing and distributed logging alongside metrics.
-Furthermore tying concerns together allowed us to demonstrate the powerful `exemplar` feature in Prometheus.
+With additional support, we broadened the scope of our monitoring objectives and provided tracing and distributed logging alongside metrics.
+Furthermore, tying concerns together allowed us to demonstrate Prometheus's powerful `exemplar` feature.

-As we learned, project reactor comes with baked-in support for micrometer instrumentation through opt-in API dependencies.
-A fully observed reactive application can be brought up in just a few minutes with Spring Boot 3!
+Project Reactor comes with baked-in support for Micrometer instrumentation, allowing us to stand up a fully observed, reactive Spring Boot 3 application in just a few minutes!

 ## Links and Readings